Last Updated on September 20, 2020 by Gary Hargrave

 - Draw The Beads: Finally, turn on the power and slowly draw the weld bead all the way up to the end area.
 Don’t try to move too fast or slow.
 Besides, try to use the appropriate power, not too much or low otherwise it may result in spatters.
 In case of thinner parts, you can move the torch a bit faster than average because it melts quickly.

 This is basically a common and unique process for joining stainless steel.
-This process is performed by using a non-disposable tungsten electrode with a TIG welder for striking up the arc.
+TIG welding stainless steel is performed by using a non-disposable tungsten electrode with a TIG welder for striking up the arc.
 This process also uses shielding gas against contamination but you can weld thinner metals more efficiently with it.

 - Configure Your Welder: At first, you’re required to appropriately configure your welder.
 As we are welding steel, we’ll choose the DC negative power also called DCEN.
 You can also use the DC positive or DCEP, but it’s used for Stick welding steels only.
 However, AC is used over aluminum.